Cross of Saint James

-The Cross of Saint James, also known as the Santiago cross, cruz espada, or Saint James' Cross, is a heraldic badge that is cruciform in design.
+The Cross of Saint James, also known as the Santiago cross, cruz espada, or Saint James' Cross, is a cruciform (cross-shaped) heraldic badge.
 The cross, shaped as a cross fitchy, combines with either a cross fleury or a cross moline.
 Its most common version is a red cross resembling a sword, with the hilt and the arm in the shape of a fleur-de-lis.

-It gets its name from James the Greater and the account of his appearance at the Battle of Clavijo in the Spanish victory over the Moors.
-It is used widely throughout Spain and Portugal.
+The cross gets its name from James the Greater and the account of his appearance at the Battle of Clavijo in the Spanish victory over the Moors.
+It is used throughout Spain and Portugal.

-Background
+Background and use

 In heraldry, the cross is also called the Santiago cross or the cruz espada (English: sword cross).
 It is a charge, or symbol, in the form of a cross.
-The design combines a cross fitchy or fitchée, one whose lower limb comes to a point, with either a cross fleury, the arms of which end in fleurs-de-lis, or a cross moline, of which the ends of the arms are forked and rounded.
+The design combines a cross fitchy or fitchée, one whose lower limb comes to a point, with either a cross fleury, the arms of which end in fleurs-de-lis, or a cross moline where the ends of the arms are forked and rounded.

-The most common version is a red cross resembling a sword, with the shape of a fleur-de-lis on the hilt and the arms.
-The three fleurs-de-lis represent the "honor without stain," which is in reference to the character of the Apostles.
-The sword is said to represent both the courage of James, and the manner of his martyrdom, as he was beheaded with a sword.

-The insignia is said to have originated from the mythical Battle of Clavijo, wherein Saint James appeared to Ramiro I of Asturias after the king prayed to the patron saint of Galicia for help leading the army to victory over the Moors.

-A comparison of the crosses that make up the Cross of St. James: